Ellen's Game of Games

 Ellen's Game of Games, also known as Game of Games and stylized as ellen's GAME OF GAMES, is an American television game show that aired on NBC.
 In March 2017, NBC ordered six (later eight) hour-long episodes of the series.
 Ellen DeGeneres serves as host, while Stephen "tWitch" Boss appears as announcer/sidekick.
 The series is based on game segments from DeGeneres' daytime talk show, The Ellen DeGeneres Show.
 The series premiered on December 18, 2017.
-On February 18, 2020, DeGeneres announced on The Ellen DeGeneres Show that the series was renewed for a fourth season, which began airing on October 6, 2020.
-In January 2022, the series was canceled after four seasons.
+It ran for 4 seasons and ended on May 23, 2021.
+The series was cancelled in January 2022.

 Format

 In each episode, contestants will be selected to play in one of four preliminary games.
 The winner of each game advances to the semi-final round, "Know or Go".
-The last remaining player plays the "Hot Hands/Hotter Hands" game for a chance to win $100,000.
+The last remaining player plays the "Hot Hands/Hotter Hands" game for a chance to win up to $100,000.

 Preliminary games

 Some games are (or have been) played with teams of civilian contestants; for all such games, the winning team chooses one player who will play Know or Go.